YuncongMa/pNet/Python/README.md

 # Module
-1. Data Input
+1. Data Input: organize fMRI scans based on subject information, prepare brain template for subsequent FN computation and visualization
-2. FN Computation
+2. FN Computation: setup and carry out the FN computation, generating group-level and personalized FNs
-3. Quality Control
+3. Quality Control: ensures that pFNs have the highest spatial similarity to their group-level counterparts

 # Additionals
 Example: It includes example results of pNet on HCP, UKBB and PNC datasets